Nonparametric needlet estimation for partial derivatives of a probability density function on the $d$-torus: Some preliminary results

 with the natural extension for $p=\infty$.\\ The term $\Sigma_p$ can be read as the stochastic error to the replacement of the true needlet coefficients with the selected empirical ones, and $D_p$ is the deterministic error which arises when we select only a finite set of empirical coefficients (see also \cite{bkmpAoSb}).
 While the bias term $D_p$ does not affect the rate of convergence for $s > \frac{d}{p}$, the asymptotic behavior of the stochastic error $\Sigma_p$ is established thanks to the so-called \emph{optimal bandwidth selection}, that is, the resolution level $\Js$ defined by

-Following \cite{bkmpAoSb}, but also \cite{efrom,kpt96}, both in the regular and in the sparse zones for any $k=1, \ldots \Kj$, $\{\abs{\betac}\geq \thres\} $ implies that $j\leq \Js$, even if, conversely, if $j\leq \Js$, it is possible that $\{\abs{\betac}< \thres\}$.
+\begin{remark} Following \cite{bkmpAoSb}, but also \cite{efrom,kpt96}, both in the regular and in the sparse zones for any $k=1, \ldots \Kj$, $\abs{\betac}\geq \thres$ implies that $j\leq \Js$.
+Contrarily, the converse implication is not true.
 Anyway, in this case, the coefficient $\betamest$ should be discarded, since its error would be of order $B^{j\mabs}n^{-\frac{1}{2}}$, as shown in \eqref{eq:var} (see also \cite{durastanti6}), and this consideration motivates the choice of the threshold $\thres$ in \eqref{eq:thres}.
 The true value of $s$ is unknown and, then, establishing explicitly $\Js$ is not possible.
 Nevertheless, the sum \eqref{eq:esti} truncated at $\Jn$ includes all the terms up to $\Js$, since